pschwede/quodlibet-plugins/README.md

 ### GUI

-**Autorefresh** reloads the Browser view (in some search queries, by that, it makes sure no song is played over and over again or that the playlist doesn't stop)
+**Autorefresh.** reloads the Browser view (in some search queries, by that, it makes sure no song is played over and over again or that the playlist doesn't stop)

 ### Playback

-**AutoSeek** Plays only a few seconds of a track.
+**AutoSeek.** Plays only a few seconds of a track.
 Skipping rate and relative seek position are configurable.

-**Detector BPM** Apply BPM analysis to songs and write it to the tag 'bpm'.
+**Detector BPM.** Apply BPM analysis to songs and write it to the tag 'bpm'.
 Currently, only bpm-tools (from Ubuntu repositories) is supported.

+**Skip same tag.** The next song played won't have the same value on the configured tag.

 ### Podcasting